lassebomh/more-rich-results/README.md

 ### Other features
  - Expandable comments in Reddit
- - Comments in Reddit are hidden/displayed based on its upvotes compared to the post (simplification).
+ - Comments in Reddit are hidden/displayed based on its upvotes compared to the post.
- - The main content of Stack Exchange questions are hidden by default, because it's often skipped (but there is a unhide button).
+ - The main content of Stack Exchange questions are hidden by default because it's often skipped entirely.

 ## Features in consideration
  - Remove `$` from bash snippets